nathanbabcock/.gitconfig/README.md

 Also add per-host settings for SSH commit signing ([see below 👇](#git-config)).

-### Limitations

-Commands added with `git config --global` will be written into the global `.gitconfig`, not the shared repo version.
-They will need to be manually transferred over, committed, and pushed.

 ## Hooks 🪝

 Some useful [per-repo Git hooks](https://github.com/nathanbabcock/nbabcock-toolkit/tree/master/src/git/hooks) are in [`nbabcock-toolkit`](https://github.com/nathanbabcock/nbabcock-toolkit).

 ## 1Password SSH agent integration 🔐